niupanyu/box2d/docs/overview.md

 #### continuous collision
 The solver advances bodies in time using discrete time steps.
-Without intervention this can lead to tunneling.
+Without intervention this can lead to tunneling[隧穿].
 ![Tunneling Effect](images/tunneling1.svg)

 Box2D contains specialized algorithms to deal with tunneling.
-First, the collision algorithms can interpolate[插值] the motion of two bodies to find the first time of impact (TOI).
-Second, there is a sub-stepping solver that moves bodies to their first time of impact and then resolves the collision.
+First, the collision algorithms can interpolate[插值] the motion of two bodies to find the first time of impact (TOI,首次碰撞时间).
+Second, there is a sub-stepping solver(分步求解器) that moves bodies to their first time of impact and then resolves the collision.

 ## Modules
-Box2D is composed of three modules: Common, Collision, and Dynamics.
+Box2D is composed of three modules: Common, Collision, and Dynamics(运动).
 The Common module has code for allocation, math, and settings.
 The Collision module defines shapes, a broad-phase, and collision functions/queries.
 Finally the Dynamics module provides the simulation world, bodies, fixtures, and joints.
 ![Box2D Modules](images/modules.svg)

-## Units
+## Units[单位]
-Box2D works with floating point numbers and tolerances have to be used to make Box2D perform well.
+Box2D works with floating point numbers and tolerances(公差) have to be used to make Box2D perform well.
 These tolerances have been tuned to work well with meters-kilogram-second (MKS) units.
 In particular, Box2D has been tuned to work well with moving shapes between 0.1 and 10 meters.
 So